cloudfoundry-attic/bosh-lite/README.md

     vagrant up --provider=aws
     cd ..
     ```
-1. find out the public IP of the box you just launched.
+1. Find out the public IP of the box you just launched.
 You can see this info at the end of `vagrant up` output.
 Another way is running `vagrant ssh-config` under `aws` folder.

 1. Bosh target (login with admin/admin)